Vel Phillips: Career

 In 1953, Phillips ran for a seat on the school board of the Milwaukee Public Schools, and was the first black candidate to make it past the non-partisan citywide primary election, though she lost the runoff.
 Both she and her husband became active locally in the National Association for the Advancement of Colored People (NAACP) in support of a city redistricting referendum (there were at that time no black members of Milwaukee's Common Council).
+In 1955, Phillips legally changed her first name from Velvalea to Vel.
 In 1956, Phillips became the first woman and the first African-American member of the Common Council in Milwaukee; since Common Council members were called "Alderman," she was given the title "Madam Alderman" by local officials.
 She would remain the only woman and only black member of that body for many years to come.
 Phillips frequently participated in nonviolent civil rights protests against discrimination in housing, education, and employment during the 1960s.
 Phillips first proposed an ordinance in 1962 to outlaw housing discrimination.
 In 1968 the Milwaukee Common Council approved a desegregation law, only after a federal housing law was passed.
 She was arrested at a rally following the firebombing of an NAACP office, the only city official to be arrested during the "long hot summer" of 1967, bringing further national media attention to the city.

 Phillips mentored baseball player Hank Aaron about civil rights and how he could contribute to the civil rights movement during Aaron's time playing for the Milwaukee Braves.